 Climate change and sustainability education are variously understood, but there is widespread recognition that whole-school approaches are important.
-In England, climate change and sustainability education frequently occur as part of a subject-based curriculum with an emphasis on scientific knowledge.
-However, support is needed for all teachers to develop subject-based content and pedagogy so they can contribute to effective holistic, whole-curriculum, climate change and sustainability education.
+In England, climate change and sustainability education frequently occur as part of a subject-based curriculum, with an emphasis on scientific knowledge, and subject-based knowledge and skills.
+However, support is needed for all teachers to develop subject-based content and pedagogy so they can contribute to effective holistic climate change and sustainability education in schools.
 The calls from teachers and students to enhance climate change and sustainability education in schools, and for the necessary resources, are reflected in recent policy activity in England.
 Therefore, this survey is timely as it captures current practices and needs of teachers in England, which can inform policy implementation and ongoing policy development in this area, especially in relation to teacher professional development.

-2. Methods
+2.METHODS

-2.1 The questionnaire
+2.1 The Questionnaire

 The questionnaire gathered teachers' views on climate change and sustainability, their experience of incorporating climate change and sustainability in their teaching, and their related professional development experience.
-The research was conducted with approval from the UCL Research Ethics Committee (REC 1627), and data were managed in accordance with the UK GDPR and DPA 2018.
+The questionnaire was conducted in accordance with UCL Research Ethics Committee (REC 1627), and data were managed in accordance with the UK GDPR and DPA 2018.
 The questionnaire design and content were informed by existing research (Howard-Jones et al., 2021; Jie Li et al., 2021; Teacher Tapp, 2019; UK Government, 2018).
 A variety of question types were used to facilitate engagement throughout the questionnaire and to maximise insight.
 The question types encompassed selecting options, selecting extents of agreement or disagreement for various statements, selecting frequencies of applying various aspects of teaching, and open text fields for sharing views and experiences.
+This report focuses on the quantitative findings.

 The questionnaire was accessed using the Qualtrics online platform.
 Responses were sought from teachers in England working across all subject areas and levels of schooling, between October and December 2022.
-Participants were recruited through a range of networks, social media channels and distribution lists, including the IOE, subject associations, and the DfE.
+Participants were recruited electronically through a range of networks, social media channels and distribution lists, including the Institute of Education, subject associations, and the DfE.
 Incentives were offered in the form of two randomly drawn cash prizes (£100 each) that could be used to purchase climate change and sustainability teaching resources.
 Efforts were made to gather responses from teachers with varied experiences of climate change and sustainability education; nevertheless, it is more likely that those who are already engaged in teaching related to climate change and sustainability responded to the survey and so the results should be construed as representative of the sample, rather than representative of teachers in England as a whole.

-2.2 Data analysis
+2.2 Data Analysis